Ma-Marcinowski/Verificational-Model/README.md

         - Third step - it is crucial to shuffle rows in dataframes, because `tf.keras.Model.fit_generator` shuffles only the batch order (between epochs), however the method of randomization by rows depends on a given spreadsheet program (most commonly an additional column of random numbers is generated - by a use of `=Rand()` function - and utilized as a Sort Key for Data Sorting in selected columns);

-        - Fourth step - to create a validation dataframe (utilized only for testing of the model during its training, mostly after each epoch) simply create a `csv` file in any given spreadsheet program, then copy about 10-20% of already randomized instances from the test dataframe (it is most probable that the number of positive and negative instances will by equivalent);
+        - Fourth step - to create a validation dataframe (utilized only for testing of the model during its training, mostly after each epoch) simply create a `csv` file in any given spreadsheet program, then copy about 10-20% of already randomized instances from the test dataframe (it is most probable that the number of copied positive and negative instances will be effectively equal);

         - Fifth step - add headers to dataframes columns, *e.g.* `left convolutional path, right convolutional path, labels` for names labels of image pairs.